framasoft/mobilizon/CONTRIBUTING.md

 ### Submitting Feature Requests, Enhancement Suggestions or Bug Reports

-This section guides you through submitting a :sparkles: feature request, :lipstick: enhancement suggestions, and :bug: bug reports for Mobilizon - anything from errors and crashes, to minor improvements, to completely new features.
+This section guides you through submitting a ✨ feature request, 💄 enhancement suggestions, and 🐛 bug reports for Mobilizon - anything from errors and crashes, to minor improvements, to completely new features.

 When you post an issue, please include as many details as possible. **Fill in the issue template** (available below) to help us resolve issues faster.

 ### Before making a submission

-Please go through the checklist below before posting any :sparkles: :lipstick: :bug:
+Please go through the checklist below before posting any ✨ 💄 🐛

 * **Check if you're using the latest version** of Mobilizon and all its relevant components and if you can get the desired behaviour by changing some config settings.
 * **Perform a cursory search** in the issue tracker to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.